xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Pulse Width Modulation
 ======================

-The PWM driver code is written using a `client server' model.
+The PWM driver code is written using a *client server* model.
 The client functions are designed to be run from either the main control loop or a separate thread that sits between the control loop and the PWM server thread (dependant on timing constraints defined by the speed of the control loop).

 The PWM implementation is centre synchronised.
-This means that the output is of the form shown in figure XYZ
+This means that the output is of the form shown in the figure

   .. image:: images/pwmFig.pdf